TIBCOSoftware/flogo/docs/content/flow-dev/flow-mappings.md

 - Flow properties are accessible via: $flow.<PROPERTY_NAME>
 - Activity output properties/objects are accessible via: $activity[<ACTIVITY_NAMER>].property
 - Envrionment variables are accessible via: $env

-The type 2 mapping is pretty simple to understand, however type 4 does require a bit of an explanation.
-Note that the value param is assigned an object, not a string, and also note the use of the template style variable injection.
-You can use "{{ }}" when you need to inject the value of another object into your complex object.
-If you assign the value of an array then that param will be treated as an array, likewise for a string, int, etc. For example, let us pretend flow.Author is an array, then the Author object would be an array.
-In otherwords, direct assignment is occurring.